Access to Restricted Hospital Records

 - be acting on their behalf with their consent, or

 - have legal authority to make decisions on their behalf (power of attorney), or

 - have another legal basis for access

-If you would like to request access to a living person’s medical record held by Denbighshire Archives you must apply for permission to do so via the Betsi Cadwaladr University Health Board.
+If you would like to request access to a living person’s medical record held by North East Wales Archives you must apply for permission to do so via the Betsi Cadwaladr University Health Board.

 How can I access records of a deceased family member or ancestor?

 Even as a direct descendant of a deceased patient or staff member you do not automatically have the right to view their patient/staff file.
-Patient records contain sensitive information and Denbighshire County Council, as data controller, has a duty of care to the deceased and their family to ensure that this restricted material is not shared inappropriately.
+Patient records contain sensitive information and Denbighshire and Flintshire County Councils, as data controller, have a duty of care to the deceased and their family to ensure that this restricted material is not shared inappropriately.

 To apply for access to a deceased person’s record you will need to contact us with details including the name and date of birth of the patient, approximate dates they attended the hospital and proof that they are now deceased (i.e. a death certificate).
 Your request will then be processed under The Freedom of Information Act as agreed with Betsi Cadwaladr University Health Board.
 You will also need to provide proof of identification (such as your passport or driving licence) and proof of your relationship to the patient, normally by producing copies of birth and marriage certificates.